 JF1 contains header pins for various buttons and indicators that are normally located on a control panel at the front of the chassis.
 These connectors are designed specifically for use with Supermicro server chassis.
-See Figure 2-4 for the descriptions of the various control panel buttons and LED indicators.
+See the graphics below for the descriptions of the various control panel buttons and LED indicators.
 Refer to the following section for descriptions and pin definitions.